 Your Mission: Write some talking points for a local homeschooling issue that concerns you.
 Use the above guidelines to get started.
 Once you’ve written your arguments, organize them so the strongest ones are presented first.
 Share what you’ve written with a friend and get feedback on how your talking points can be improved.
 (Actually using these talking points in a real meeting is optional!)

 Article by Celeste Land.
 Originally published in the July-August 2006 VaHomeschoolers Newsletter.
+Links updated in July 2018.
 For more information on Virginia homeschooling legal and political issues, please contact VaHomeschoolers Government Affairs.